elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### Is it feasible to use the destructuring procedure to modify the name of an object variable?
+### Is it possible to use the destructuring procedure to modify the name of an object variable?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+   <div><strong>Interview Response:</strong> Yes, you can use object destructuring with aliasing in JavaScript to assign a new name to an extracted property.
+</div><br />
-  <div><strong>Interview Response:</strong> If we want to assign a property to a variable with another name.
-We can set the new or shortened name by implementing a semi-colon in the destructing process.
+  <div><strong>Technical Response:</strong> If we want to assign a property to a variable with another name.
+We can set the new or shortened name by implementing a colon in the destructing process.
 The colon shows what goes where and specifies the new or shortened name.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />